 She has been active for the advocacy of rights of people with disabilities, psychiatric disorders and autism with many not-for-profit organizations.

 She’s a regular contributor of the magazine «Arte» and her translations and writings have been published by Erickson, Mimesis, Ponte alle Grazie, Skira.

 For Remedia her focus is on autism in its links with language and visual arts.
 Other areas of interest are doctor-patient communication and health-care policies.

 Cecilia Defilippi received her MA in Italian Literature, Philology and Linguistics from the University of Turin (Italy) in 2017.
 Her research interests include clinical linguistics, psychopathology of language, pragmatics and the social conceptualization and portrayal of autism and autistic identity.

 She is currently undertaking an internship at the Department of Modern Languages and European Studies of the University of Reading, UK.

 She was an active member of the literary reading group «Sogno o Son Testo» at the University of Turin.

-Alessia Macrì graduated in 2014 at the University of Turin, with a thesis about Alzheimer patients’ spoken speech.
+Alessia Macrì graduated in 2014 at the University of Turin, with a thesis about spontaneous speech in patients with Alzheimer.
 Meanwhile, she attended the “Scuola di Studi Superiori Ferdinando Rossi” in Turin, deepening connections between ageing and communication (degree in 2016).
-Her contribution to Remedia is focused on language and Alzheimer (La lingua della demenza di Alzhemeir.
-Analisi linguistica del parlato spontaneo, in R. Scarpa, Le lingue della malattia), which shows a productive new way of studying language and degenerative diseases.
+Her contribution to Remedia is focused on language and Alzheimer: La lingua della demenza di Alzhemeir.
+Analisi linguistica del parlato spontaneo (in R. Scarpa, Le lingue della malattia) shows a productive new way of studying language and degenerative diseases.